 UV-B (280 -315nm) - A small, but dangerous part of sunlight.
 Most solar UV-B is absorbed by the atmospheric ozone layer.
 Prolonged exposure is responsible for some types of skin cancer, skin aging, and cataracts (clouding of the lens of the eye).

 UV-A (315 - 400nm) - Longwave UV, also known as "blacklight", the major type of UV in sunlight, responsible for skin tanning, generally not harmful, used in medicine to treat certain skin disorders.

-Why is UV-B harmful while UV-C (germicidal UV) is not? - The difference has to do with the ability of UV rays to penetrate body surfaces.
+The difference has to do with the ability of UV rays to penetrate body surfaces.
 UVC has an extremely low penetrating ability.
 It is nearly completely absorbed by the outer, dead layer of the skin (stratum corneum) where it does little harm.
 It does reach the most superficial layer of the eye where overexposure can cause irritation, but it does not penetrate to the top of the lens of the eye and cannot cause cataracts.
 UVC is completely stopped by the ordinary eye glasses and by ordinary clothing.

 How much UV exposure is considered safe?
 The National Institute for Occupational Safety and Health (NIOSH) has established safe exposure levels for each type of UV.
 These safe exposure limits are set below the levels found to cause eye irritation, eye being the body part most sensitive to UV.
 For germicidal UV (253.7nm) the irradiance limit is set to 0.2µW/cm².